cbwalden/engl105/README.md

 The County Health Data included in this repository can be utilized to reproduce or create visualizations.
 The Connecticut Data Set was used to produced the bar chart below.
 ![data-viz](/data/connecticut.png)

+This repository was created for the English 105 class at the University of North Carolina at Chapel Hill.